christian-schw/devops-capstone-project/README.md

 Gherkin is a simple description language with very few rules for the structured formulation of scenarios in the context of behavior-driven software development according to BDD principles.<br>
 <br>
 Next, the user stories were created.<br>
-The titles were provided by IBM as part of the project (e.g. "Update an account in the service") and I filled them with content.<br>
+The titles were provided by IBM as part of the project (e.g. `Update an account in the service`) and I filled them with content.<br>
 Two examples (Note: Screenshots were taken later, therefore they are already labeled and assigned to a project):<br>

 ![Issue Update an account in the service](https://github.com/user-attachments/assets/720a2d0c-ae14-4fc8-bbe1-4bdb22893df4)

 ![Issue Containerize microservice using docker](https://github.com/user-attachments/assets/34ad0d12-b211-4876-90c5-f9d2e94912ef)

-The acceptance criteria define the status of "Done".<br>
+The acceptance criteria define the status of `Done`.<br>
 <br>
 After the user stories were completed, a GitHub project (Kanban board) was created.<br>
-All issues were assigned to the "New Issues" column:<br>
+All issues were assigned to the `New Issues` column:<br>

 ![planning-userstories-done](https://github.com/user-attachments/assets/4f044fb0-be53-48a6-8c76-629379606fc5)